-The 1990 Plan also established SU-1 Special Use zones for certain properties, such as the Moose Lodge, Sun Village Apartments, parks and churches, and created a new zone, SU-2/HM (Heavy Manufacturing), to replace the City Zoning Code Heavy Manufacturing (M-2) zone to eliminate some of the more noxious manufacturing uses (see Exhibit 2.2).
+The 1990 Plan also established SU-1 Special Use zones for certain properties, such as the Moose Lodge, Sun Village Apartments, parks and churches, and created a new zone, SU-2/HM (Heavy Manufacturing), to replace the M-2 (Zoning Code Heavy Manufacturing) zone to eliminate some of the more noxious manufacturing uses (see Exhibit 2.2).

-2.3.2.
+2.2.2.
 Non-residential Land Uses: Context, Issues, Analysis, and Opportunties

 (i) Context: Martineztown/Santa Barbara is within walking distance of Downtown, East Downtown, and the new UNM Heath Sciences Center.
-Martineztown/Santa Barbara served historically as an employment center.
-Warehouse facilities and industrial operations have benefited from their proximity to the railroad and the interstate highway system.
 Despite its proximity to major employment, residential areas continue to lack reinvestment.
 The residential population continues to age, and the overall population numbers are in decline.
 Many parcels in primarily residential areas remain undeveloped or contain housing that the City has determined to be substandard and condemned.
 Commercial and manufacturing areas are in decline, as well.
 Manufacturing and warehouse sites and facilities are outdated and do not meet current zoning requirements or market demands.
-Commercial properties and undeveloped/underutilized land.
-A few recent commercial developments should be noted: two new drive-through restaurants have recently been developed on the northeast corner of Lomas and Broadway Boulevards, and several new local businesses have recently located in Martineztown.
+Commercial businesses in the area have felt the strain of the struggling economy, resulting in vacant commercial properties and undeveloped/underutilized land.
+However, a few recent commercial developed on the northeast corner of Lomas and Broadway, and several new local businesses have recently located in Martineztown.